FACILITIES PLAN/BOND ISSUE 21 FAQs

 Since 2016 we have been working on a solution.
 Our Facilities Advisory Committee, working closely with the Ohio Facilities Construction Commission, ThenDesign Architects, our Board of Education and district educators developed a master plan concept that is cost effective and meets the needs of our students and community into the future.

 The $76 million-dollar bond issue would cost about $15.50 more per month for a home valued at $100,000, and would provide an up-to-date school building equipped for delivering today’s education.
-The plan would also include essential renovations to the stadium that would allow the District to build on its current site without displacing any students during construction and would avoid unnecessary costs for temporary classroom trailers.
+The plan would also include essential renovations to the stadium and track that would allow the District to build where the current track and transportation compouynd are located, without displacing any students during construction while avoiding unnecessary costs for temporary classroom trailers.